ubuvoid/writings/miller/miller_is_sql.md

 There's something fascinating about their communications.
 Every time Miller appears, his memory is wiped.
 When prompted, he has access to memories from Miller's biological life, but no recollection of earlier appearances as a manifestation of the technology.

-Which got me thinking.... it's almost like a request timeout for an HTTP request.
+Which got me thinking.... it's almost like a timeout for an HTTP request.

 Consider.
 A commonly accepted design pattern for HTTP servers is to treat requests in a stateless way, meaning the program that's running answering the request has no knowledge of any other requests.
 That is, unless another program gives it that knowledge.
 This is how security vulnerabilities are limited -- stripping this program of its "memory" limits the possibilities for cumulative effects to linger and cause unwanted behavior.